-7 Dismantling & disposal
+Dismantling & disposal 7

-- Removing oil and refrigerant:
+Removing oil and refrigerant:

 - Do not disperse in the environment.

-- Use the correct equipment and method of removal.

-- Dispose of oil and refrigerant properly.

-- Dispose of compressor properly.
+Use the correct equipment and method of removal. - Dispose of oil and refrigerant according to national legislation and regulations. - Dispose of compressor according to national legislation and regulations.